We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Remove any food debris from the dishwasher after each cycle with a paper towel.

-- If you suspect that there’s a faulty component in your dishwasher, inspect it or call a professional.
+- If you suspect there’s a faulty component in your dishwasher, inspect it or call a professional.

 Thank you so much for taking the time to read this article.
 If you found it helpful, please check out our related posts below.

-Have a wonderful rest of the day!
+Have an excellent rest of the day!